 I would be remiss to not say this drone is very much like the Phantom 3 Advanced.
 Other than the bright orange color of Autel’s drones, on the surface one wouldn’t notice much difference.
-Some have ventured to call it a “Phantom knock-off.”
+Some have ventured so far as to call the Autel X-Star a “Phantom knock-off.”

 It’s hard to say what the link defining a knock-off is, but for someone who has flown a lot of drones in their life, I actually noticed some pretty big differences.